Teaching support from the UK’s largest provider of in-school maths tuition

 Working memory is where thinking actually happens

-Working memory only has a very finite capacity; it can hold and process roughly only four different items at a time.
-In our ignorance of the limits of working memory, our teaching often overwhelms its capacity, expecting learners to think about far too many things all at once.
-As a result of this overload, learning fails as the working memory simply cannot process so much information all at once, so ‘forgets’ some of it.
+In our ignorance of the limits of working memory, our teaching often overwhelms its capacity and expects learners to think about far too many things all at once.
+As a result of this overload, learning fails.
+The working memory simply cannot process the amount of information all at once and so ‘forgets’ some of it.

 Read more